Jul 13, 2020 SA Blog Team

 Software need our commands

-Software systems are now ingrained in the fabric of our daily lives, from business apps to consumer products.
-Unfortunately, even a single experience with faulty software may result not only in heavy financial losses for businesses, such as reputation damage and customers, but also potentially lead to life-threatening incidents if used by medical or mission-critical applications.
-To mitigate these risks, software quality testing is becoming increasingly necessary across many industries reliant on digital incomes; ensuring quality while reducing potential failure rates when it comes time for launch day operations.
+Software systems are now ingrained in our daily lives, from business apps to consumer products.
+Unfortunately, even a single experience with faulty software may result in heavy financial losses for businesses, such as reputation damage and customers, and potentially lead to life-threatening incidents if used by medical or mission-critical applications.
+To mitigate these risks, software quality testing is becoming increasingly necessary across many industries reliant on digital incomes, ensuring quality while reducing potential failure rates when it comes time for launch day operations.

 Some testing does involve the execution of the component or system being tested; such testing is called dynamic testing.
-Other testing does not involve the execution of the component or system being tested; such testing is called static testing.
-Also, testing includes reviewing work products such as requirements, user stories, and source code.
+Other testing does not involve executing the component or system being tested; such testing is called static testing.
+Tests include reviewing work products, such as requirements, user stories, and source code.
 Despite another common misconception about testing that focuses entirely on verification, it performs both verification and validation.
 For example, verification of requirements, user stories, or other specifications and validation checking whether the system will meet user and other stakeholder needs in its operational environment.

-Now that we have a baseline understanding of the testing concepts, this article compares different types of testing — Black, White, and Grey boxes.
+Now that we have a baseline understanding of the testing concepts, this article compares different types of testing — Black, White, and Grey box testing.

-BLACK BOX TESTING is defined as a testing technique in which functionality of the “Application Under Test” is tested without looking at the internal code structure, implementation details, and knowledge of the internal paths of the software.
+BLACK BOX TESTING is a testing technique in which the “Application Under Test” functionality is tested without examining the internal code structure, implementation details, or knowledge of the software’s internal paths.

 In other words, with black box testing, we solely focus on the inputs and outputs of the software system without bothering about internal knowledge of the software program.
 So, in the above black box, an object can be any software system you want to test.
 For Example, an operating system like Windows, a website like Google, a database like Oracle, or even your own custom application.

-This technique is useful when it comes to unit, integration, system, and acceptance testing.
+This technique is useful for unit, integration, system, and acceptance testing.

-WHITE BOX TESTING is a method of software testing that tests the internal structures or workings of an application, as opposed to its functionality like black box testing.
+WHITE BOX TESTING is a software testing method that tests an application’s internal structures or workings instead of its functionality, like black box testing.
 It is also known as clear box testing, glass box testing, transparent box testing, and structural testing.
-In white box testing, an internal perspective of the system as well as programming skills are put to test and used to design test cases.
+In white box testing, an internal perspective of the system and programming skills are tested and used to design test cases.

-When developing a new digital product, it is almost mandatory to incorporate white box tests in your regular quality assurance routine.
+When developing a new digital product, it is almost mandatory to incorporate white box tests into your regular quality assurance routine.
 Basically, the tester chooses inputs to exercise paths through the code and determines the expected outputs.
-Therefore, white-box testing can be applied at the unit, integration, and system levels of the software testing process.
+Therefore, white box testing can be applied at the software testing process’s unit, integration, and system levels.

-Although traditional testers tended to think it is best being done at the unit level, it is used for integration and system testing more frequently today.
-It is because it can test paths within a unit, paths between units during integration, and between subsystems during system-level tests.
+Although traditional testers tended to think it was best done at the unit level, it is more frequently used for integration and system testing today.
+This is because it can test paths within a unit, paths between units during integration, and between subsystems during system-level tests.

 In order to avoid having errors appear in syntax or spelling, loop structures, code paths, and implementation of code elements into a program, white-box testing is recommended with the following code coverage criteria: